ashish570/CG_assgnmt/README.md

 ==>> *Orchestration notebook on DataBricks to update the data in the tables*<br>

 ### Project code
-It resides in the orchestrator notebook, which has below functions
+It resides in the orchestrator notebook, which has below functions :
+**For complete code kindly refer the [a link] Orchestration.py
 ```python
 def orch():
   status = ""